Mitchell Opera House

-Mitchell Opera House, also known as Mitchell City Hall, is a historic theater building located at Mitchell, Lawrence County, Indiana.
+Mitchell Opera House, also known as Mitchell City Hall, is a historic theater building located at Mitchell, Indiana.
 It was built in 1905–1906, and is a two-story, brick building measuring 45 feet wide and 85 feet deep.
 It has a one-story projecting entry, gable roof, and gambrel roof over the stage area at the rear of the building.
 It housed a theater until 1927, then served as city hall between 1952 and 1979.

 It was listed in the National Register of Historic Places in 1981.